 The Tourist Visa (or Tourist Card) is required by the Cuban Government by travelers from nearly every country.
-The visa is valid for one entry for a stay of up to 30 days but can be renewed for an additional 30 days while you are in Cuba.
+The visa is valid for one entry for a stay of up to 90 days but can be renewed for an additional 90 days while you are in Cuba.
 It is important not to lose your visa while in Cuba because they will collect it when you depart.
 There are several ways to obtain it:

 Direct US to Cuba